OkkosOrganization/iot-pot/README.md

 ## Secrets

 Do not commit secrets, passwords, API keys etc into Git.
-Create a file called secrets.h in /include, this file should contain all secrets and the file is ignored by git.
+Create a file called `secrets.h` in [/include](./include), this file should contain all secrets and the file is ignored by Git.
 See the file [./include/secrets.h.template](./include/secrets.h.template) for a template.

+## Device code

+The device code is written in C++ using the Arduino framework, see [/src](./src/).
+Sensor specific header files can be found in [/include](./include/)

 ## Configuration app